-Students with disabilities needing academic accommodation should: (1) register with and provide documentation to the Disability Support Services office, and (2) discuss any necessary academic accommodation with their teachers.
+Students with disabilities needing academic accommodation should: (1) register with and provide documentation to the Disability Support Services office (https://counseling.umd.edu/ads), and (2) discuss any necessary academic accommodation with their teachers.
 This should be done at the beginning of the semester.